States, cities and towns can show their support for National Public Lands Day by issuing proclamations.

 2013 Presidential Proclamation

-For the fifth year in a row, President Barack Obama issued a Presidential Proclamation declaring the nationwide recognition of National Public Lands Day.
+2013 marked the fifth year in a row that President Barack Obama issued a Presidential Proclamation declaring the nation-wide recognition of National Public Lands Day.
 Read the 2013 Presidential Proclamation.

 Join Our Email List